Plans and Regulations

-The Water Efficiency Master Plan approved by Town Council on July 21, 2015 (Resolution 2015-62) outlines a goal-oriented, performance-based and cost-effective strategy that provides a practical approach to design and implementation, while providing measurable water savings.
+The Water Efficiency Master Plan 2023 (PDF) was approved by Town Council March 2023 and is being reviewed by the State of Colorado Water Conservation Board.
+This document outlines a goal-oriented, performance-based and cost-effective strategy that provides a practical approach to design and implementation, while providing measurable water savings.
 This plan outlines current and future water-use profiles, establishes conservation goals, identifies conservation measures, reflects the costs and benefits of conservation, defines regulations and incentives, outlines the water budget rate structure and educational program, and establishes evaluation processes.
-The plan was revised in February 2016 to address minor comments received from the State of Colorado Water Conservation Board.

 Water Resources Strategic Master Plan

-The Water Resources Strategic Master Plan was adopted in 2006 and updated in 2010.
-This plan addresses the future water needs for the Town to achieve a sustainable long-term water supply.
+The Water Resources Strategic Master Plan (PDF) was adopted in 2006 and is reviewed and updated as necessary This plan addresses the future water needs for the Town to achieve a sustainable long-term water supply.
 The plan charts the path and identifies strategies for the Town to move toward a sustainable water future.